The first generation Camaro was largely based on the Chevy II Nova.

 Pre-production, GM considered producing a station wagon version of the Camaro.

 GM called the Camaro “The Panther” while in development.
-In fact, the Camaro was very close to being calling the Panther.
+In fact, the Camaro was very close to being called the Panther.

 Despite folklore about the name, Camaro is not the French word for “friend”.
 The French word for “friend” is “ami.”
 The word “Camaro” means absolutely nothing.